martinwoodward/prize-picker/README.md

 :rocket: This site is deployed to GitHub Pages using GitHub Actions.
 The Actions workflow pulls entrants from commenters of a GitHub Issue.

-🎫 if you want to enter the draw (if there is one currently running), please head to the issues tab and select issue.
+🎫 To enter the draw (if there is one currently running), please head to the issues tab, and select the issue for the raffle you want to enter.
 Leave a comment to enter.

 ### Instructions for running a raffle